gdarko/wp-vimeo-videos/readme.txt

 == Changelog ==

+= Version 1.9.3 =
+* Added option to translate the Gutenberg block name
+* Added option to hide folders, embed privacy, embed presets panels in vimeo edit page
+* Added statistic button on the Vimeo List Table (Media > Vimeo) near settings, if the option to show the users upload only is selected then the statistics will be for the user only
+* Replaced the Settings text with icon in the Vimeo List Table (Media > Vimeo)
+* Added "Screen Options" in the Vimeo List Table (Media > Vimeo)
+* Added option to swap the embed shortcode with link in Media > Vimeo > "Screen Options"
+* Added option to show video description in Media > Vimeo > "Screen Options"
+* Added search bar to the Vimeo List Table (Media > Vimeo)
+* Added explanation modal in settings for longer labels
+* Improved to the Videos table column widths, they will flex based on content size
+* Fixed few other untranslated strings
+* Resynced the i18n .pot template

 = Version 1.9.2 =
+* Added {dgv_vimeo_id} for the GravityForms integration
-- Added ability to cleanly close / stop the upload operation when closing the upload modal
+* Added ability to cleanly close / stop the upload operation when closing the upload modal
-- Added video status sync, removes videos that were deleted from Vimeo.com
-- Added metadata sync process that runs on every 30 minutes and sync the videos chunk by chunk to keep the server resource usage low
+* Added metadata sync process that runs on every 30 minutes and sync the videos chunk by chunk to keep the server resource usage low
-- Fixed issue related to the disabled video name in the Gutenberg editor

-_PRO ONLY:_
-- Added {dgv_vimeo_id} for the GravityForms integration
+* Added video status sync, removes videos that were deleted from Vimeo.com
+* Added clickable "Copy to clipboard" icon next to embed link
+* Added filters dgv_gf_title_value, dgv_gf_description_value that allow devs to hook into and modify the GravityForm vimeo subfields (title and description)
+* Added filters dgv_wpforms_title_value, dgv_wpforms_description_value that allow devs to hook into and modify the WPForms vimeo subfields (title and description)
-- Fixed styling issue related to the Media Library video file upload modal form the list table
+* Fixed styling issue related to the Media Library video file upload modal form the list table
-- Fixed issue related to the disabled video name in the Gutenberg editor
+* Fixed issue related to the disabled video name in the Gutenberg editor
-- Removed validation check for the description field (not optional) when uploading file from Media Library list table
+* Removed validation check for the description field (not optional) when uploading file from Media Library list table
-- Improved folders loading in the search
+* Improved folders loading in the search
+* Resync .pot template

+= Version 1.9.1 =
+* Added ajax based folder select in settings and video edit
+* Added experimental javascript upload to the WPForms integration
+* Fix tinymce editor error thrown in some instances

+= Version 1.9.0 =
+* Added ACF Vimeo Upload field
+* Improved existing ACF Vimeo Selection field
+* Added support for Vimeo Pull uploads on GravityForms
+* Added support for Vimeo Pull uploads on WPForms
+* Added cron task that removes video files that are already uploaded via Vimeo pull
+* Improved the WPForms integration

 = Version 1.8.3 =
-- Fix issues related to the select2 element
+- Fix GravityForms Modern Upload field warning in the editor
+- Added full Support for <a target="_blank" href="https://codeverve.com/product/submissions-to-posts-for-wpforms/">Submissions To Posts for WPForms</a>, more details <a target="_blank" href="https://docs.codeverve.com/video-uploads-for-vimeo/handbook/frontend-uploads/post-creation/">here</a>.
+- Improve select2 script queuing, add version string

 = Version 1.8.2 =
 - Support for WordPress 6.0
+- Fixed issue with file size limit being ignored in WPForms
+- Fixed conflict with "Smart Logic" tab that was hidden because of bug caused by our plugin in WPForms
+- Fixed GravityForms validation problem with Modern field.
+If validation failed, the page refreshes and video was lost.
+The video will now be preserved
 - Fixed TinyMCE integration javascript queuing problems and conflicts (eg. Ultimate member), etc
 - Fixed PHP Deprecation warnings in PHP8.1
 - Added missing translation texts ("remove" and "Filter") in POT file
 - Added filter dgv_mce_output_markup that allow developers to change behavior of TinyMCE integration output
 - Added dependency check for php-curl, if curl is not installed the plugin will not run instead of triggering fatal error

-_PRO ONLY:_
-- Fixed issue with file size limit being ignored in WPForms
-- Fixed issue that hide the "Smart Logic" tab because of conflict with WPForms
-- Fixed GravityForms validation problem with Modern field.
-If validation failed, the page refreshes and video was lost.
-The video will now be preserved
 - Updated the Digital License Manager update checker library to the latest version that fixes issues related to deactivting license form Settings

+= Version 1.8.1 =
+- Added vimeo/vimeo.php build with Guzzle7 for servers that use PHP7.2+ and Guzzle6 is not present
+- Fixed problem related to GravityForms merge tags that affected notifications and some other integrations
+- Fixed problem with bulk delete

 = Version 1.8.0 (Sweetheart) =
+- Added Advanced Custom Fields (ACF) FREE/PRO integration
+- Added bulk actions in the Media > Vimeo list table
 - Added spinner to the settings area
+- Added spinner to the single video "Manage" page when saving the boxes
+- Added various improvements to the "Embed privacy" section
 - Added responsive styling to all plugin pages, it looks good on mobile now.
 - Added link to the video page on the site in the "Manage" screen
 - Added link to the Vimeo.com page in the "Manage" screen
 - Imrpoved notice display.
 Prevent displaying third-party notices on the plugin's pages
-- Fixed the admin list table pagination and filters, they now work correctly together
-- Fixed the bug that was hidding the pagination for other roles than administrator in th admin list table

-_PRO ONLY:_
-- Added Advanced Custom Fields (ACF) FREE/PRO integration
-- Added bulk actions in the Media > Vimeo list table
-- Added spinner to the single video "Manage" page when saving the boxes
-- Added various improvements to the "Embed privacy" section
 - Fixed GravityForms Advanced Post Creation integration
 - Fixed page visibility when single pages are disabled.
 They were still visible
 - Fixed saving the "Basic Information" in "Manage", bug caused by the "View Privacy" dropdown
+- Fixed the admin list table pagination and filters, they now work correctly together
+- Fixed the bug that was hidding the pagination for other roles than administrator in th admin list table
 - Fixed saving videos without description.
 It should be possible as vimeo accept it anyway
 - Increased thumbnail cache time to 10 hours for the experimental thumbnails feature
 - Re-styled the "Embed Presets" form in "Manage" screen and added a button to "Upgrade" page from Vimeo.com